 Yesterday, I read the trending story about Debra Hunter, the mom in Jacksonville, Florida who was caught on video last summer, berating a clerk at a Pier 1 home goods store.
 Heather Sprague, the woman who decided to video Hunter, claims she had listened to her verbally abusing the clerk about an item she had wanted to return, but apparently hadn’t brought with her.

-When Hunter noticed Sprague filming, she gave her a “double bird”– that is, both middle fingers in their locked and upright positions, then, obviously very angry, she said, “I think I’ll get real close to you and cough on you, then, how’s that?”
-Sprague, who was one of the few people wearing a face mask in public at the time, since this incident occurred in June 2020, before face masks were required, says she felt spittle on her face as Hunter then stormed out of the store.
+When Hunter noticed Sprague filming, she gave her a “double bird”– that is, both middle fingers in their locked and upright positions.
+Then, obviously very angry, Hunter said, “I think I’ll get real close to you and cough on you, then, how’s that?”
+Sprague was one of the few people wearing a face mask in public at the time, since this incident occurred in June 2020, before face masks were required.
+She says she felt spittle on her face as Hunter then stormed out of the store.

 Sprague is a mother of ten and has been treated for a brain tumor at the Mayo Clinic.
 Because of her delicate health condition, and that of her children, some of whom have special healthcare needs, Sprague claims she had to search frantically for a COVID-19 test.
 They were not widely available at the time, so she spent some time feeling very anxious.
 It cost her $150 to be tested.
 The results were, fortunately, negative.

 Ms. Hunter has had her day in court, and Judge James A. Ruth sentenced her to 30 days in jail.
 Hunter also got six months probation, a $500 fine, must have a mental health evaluation and attend anger management counseling, and she must repay Sprague for the COVID-19 test.

 After reading the many outraged comments people had about this case, I decided to watch the entire proceedings on YouTube.
 It was about a three hour video.
 One of the reasons it took so long is because there were technical difficulties, as the proceedings went on via Zoom.